locvx1234/Linux-Tutorial/basic_commands.md

 /opt.
 ```

-One way to locate programs is to employ the which ``utility``.
+One way to locate programs is to employ the ``which`` utility.
 For example, to find out exactly where the diff program resides on the filesystem:
 ```
 $ which diff
 /usr/bin/diff